stesiam/stesiam.github.io/README.md

 - 🌖 Light / Dark mode
 - 🖌️️ Use Bootstrap to make cards
 - 🔍 Add 404 page
+- 📎 Remove .html endings on several links using folders containing quarto files named as index.qmd

 ## To Do